Award: One Michelin star, three AA Rosettes

 Chef: Adam Stokes

-After two years at college, studying hotel and catering management, Adam began his professional career spending seven years at Hambleton Hall in Leicestershire, under Aaron Patterson.
-Leaving this role as sous chef, in 2008, he became head chef at Glenapp Castle in the lowlands of southwest Scotland, aged twenty-six.
+Adam spent seven years at Hambleton Hall in Leicestershire, under Aaron Patterson.
+Then in 2008, he became head chef at Glenapp Castle, Scotland, aged twenty-six.
 In the four years he stayed in Scotland, he secured a fourth AA rosette and his first Michelin star, only a few days before his 30th birthday.

 In 2013, Adam moved to Bennet’s Hill, Birmingham, where he and his wife Natasha initially set up their two-year trial restaurant, Adams.
 Less than six months after opening, they were awarded a Michelin star – only the fourth restaurant in Birmingham with this recognition, with three AA rosettes following shortly after.
 They moved to their current location in 2016.